ashukesharwani/Chotta_Bazaar/README.md

 ### LANGUAGES USED:
  1. C Sharp
- 2. XML :FOR LAYOUT
+ 2. SQL

 ### TOOLS AND TECHNOLOGIES USED:
- 1. ANDROID STUDIO(FOR DEVELOPMENT PURPOSE)
+ 1. .NET Framework
- 2. FIREBASE REALTIME DATABASE
+ 2. MYSQ

 ## DESCRIPTION OF EACH ACTIVITY/JAVA FILE:
 1. **MAIN ACTIVITY**: